 (check out the Requirements page to make sure you are following the exceptions before continuing with these steps)

 - Re-download and install a fresh copy of GTA 5, and make sure you have all the required updates.
-Current version is: 1.1180.2
+The current version is: 1.1180.2

 - Run the game once, and create a save.